 This page explains the kinds of financial support that may be available to you.
 Please follow the links below for further information.
 If you have any additional questions about whether you qualify for financial support towards the cost of your course or course materials, you can get in touch with your local WEA office.

-- Universal Credit and earn less than £330 per month
+- Claiming Universal Credit and earn less than £338 per month or household earns less than £541 per month (you must provide your NI Number)

 If you are not sure of your status or need further information, contact the Student Support team on 0300 303 3464